tenstorrent/cadinstall/README.md

 - Automates the deployment of EDA CAD tools.
 - Ensures proper permissions and ownership during installation.
 - Supports copying as a protected faceless account via setuid
+- Alternative listener daemon mode for environments where setuid is not available (e.g., containers)

 ## Installation
 1. Clone this repository: